dustedmtl/lastu/docs/USERGUIDE.md

 ## Download instructions

 There are two components necessary for the software:
- - the application itself (and the optional `wm2.ini` file
+ - the application itself (include the optional `wm2.ini` configuration file)
- - a database file, which is a file in the form of SQLite3 database
+ - a database, which is a file in the form of SQLite3 database

 You can download the application and database(s) here: TBD.